-AMC 20-2A Certification of Essential APU Equipped with Electronic Controls
+AMC 20-2B Certification of Essential Auxiliary Power Units (APUs) Equipped with Electronic Controls

-The existing regulations for APU and aircraft certification may require special interpretation for essential APU equipped with electronic control systems.
-Because of the nature of this technology it has been found necessary to prepare acceptable means of compliance specifically addressing the certification of these control systems.
+The existing certification specifications (CSs) for APU and aircraft certification may require special interpretation for essential APU equipped with electronic control systems.
+Because of the nature of this technology, it has been found necessary to prepare acceptable means of compliance (AMC) specifically addressing the certification of these electronic control systems.

-Like any acceptable means of compliance, the content of this document is not mandatory.
-It is issued for guidance purposes, and to outline a method of compliance with the airworthiness code.
-In lieu of following this method, an alternative method may be followed, provided that this is agreed by the Agency as an acceptable method of compliance with the airworthiness code.
+Like any AMC, the content of this document is not mandatory.
+It is issued for guidance purposes, and to outline a method of compliance with the CSs.
+In lieu of following this method, an alternative method may be followed, provided that this is agreed by EASA as an acceptable method of compliance with the CSs.